 Modern Languages and Linguistics

-The subject area of Modern Languages and Linguistics encompasses research in French and is part of History, Languages and International Studies.
+The subject area of Modern Languages and Linguistics encompasses research in French and is part of History, Languages and Global Cultures.
 Staff specialise in contemporary politics, culture, philosophy, literature and society.

 Research Contact: Prof Jean-Pierre Boule

 The Modern Languages and Linguistics subject area is part of the department of History, Languages and Global Cultures within the School of Arts and Humanities.
 Staff specialise in contemporary politics, culture, philosophy, literature and society, with extensive synergies between researchers.
 Research is organised under the umbrella of the research centre ReFrance: Centre for the Study of Contemporary France.

 Our research activity extends beyond traditional 'French Studies' parameters, in that it provides a reference point for external engagement with France today – a country grappling with reform, reconsideration, reinvention in balance with tradition, Republican values and resistances.

 Research is organised under the umbrella of a research centre: ReFrance: Centre for the Study of Contemporary France.
 By means of individual and collaborative research, ReFrance focuses on:

 - the processes of cultural change

 - struggles and everyday contexts that inform contemporary France.